Albert J. Lingo

 Albert J. Lingo (January 22, 1910 – August 19, 1969) was appointed in 1963 by Alabama Gov. George Wallace to head the Alabama Highway Patrol, which he led until 1965 during turbulent years marked by marches and demonstrations that characterized the Civil Rights Movement in the U.S. South.

+Career

 According to historian Dan T. Carter, Lingo had limited experience in law enforcement, but "had a reputation indispensable for Wallace ....
 He was known as 'hell on niggers' and a man who seemed to relish confrontation."
-His anger was not limited to Blacks and "his own recruits learned to stay out of his path; he was a dangerously unstable man ...."
+His anger was not limited to Blacks and "his own recruits learned to stay out of his path;